Alert 1 Review Summary

 Alert1 offers an automatic fall alert pendant that can detect when a fall has taken place.
 If there is a positive signal, an alarm call is automatically placed to the monitoring center.
 This option is available for an extra $5 a month and will work with either the landline or cellular based home-use consoles.

 This enhanced feature is most useful in cases where seniors pass out after they experience a fall.
 For seniors who have health challenges that make then susceptible to fainting, this provides an added layer of protection.
-Keep in mind that no automatic fall alert is 100% accurate.
+Keep in mind that no automatic fall alert is going to be 100% accurate.
 If the user is able to, they should still press the help button as that is the surest way to know that an emergency call has been activated.

 Attractive Pendant Lanyards/ Silicone Wristbands